-Investment trusts pool investors' money and invest in the shares of a wider range of companies than most people could practically invest in by themselves.
-Generally, trusts delegate the task of investing to a professional fund manager.
-Investment trusts, similar to mutual funds, often maintain no permanent employees.30
+Investment companies are a type of closed-ended fund that pool investors' money and invest in the shares of a wider range of companies than most people could practically invest in by themselves.
+Investment companies include investment trusts, non-UK investment companies, Real Estate Investment Trusts (REITs) and Venture Capital Trusts (VCTs).
+Generally, investment companies delegate the task of investing to a professional fund manager.
+Investment companies often have no executive directors or employees, and do not have customers in the traditional sense, only shareholders.